-Oh these muffins!
-They will rise and crack beautifully, have a fluffy, soft crumb with a deep sweet chocolate flavor.
+Also known as chocolate chocolate-chip muffins, they will rise and crack beautifully and have a fluffy, soft crumb with a deep yet sweet chocolate flavor.
 They come together quickly and can be out of the oven in an hour, just in time for that craving.
-Make a large batch and freeze so you never run out of them.
+Make a large batch and freeze them so you never run out.

-A cousin to our much loved brownie muffins, these are fluffier and have chocolate chips.
+A cousin to our much-loved brownie muffins, these are fluffier and have chocolate chips in the chocolate batter for added texture and flavor.

 All you need after that is some patience while they cool down.